sahiliamsso/docs/source/index.md

 ###  Super Gluu multi-factor authentication
 Gluu offers a free two-factor authentication mobile application for iOS and Android called [Super Gluu](https://super.gluu.org).
 Super Gluu can be used to achieve multi-factor authentication to applications that send users to a Gluu Server for login.
 The Gluu Server includes support for Super Gluu out-of-the-box.

-Super Gluu supports two workflows: It can be used as a one-step authentication to a website, where the person scans a QR code, and the Gluu Server looks up which person is associated with that phone.
-It can also be used for a two-step authentication, where the person logs into a website with a username and password, and then receives an out-of-band (OOB) push notification to the mobile device to authorize access.

 Learn [how to enable](./authn-guide/supergluu.md) Super Gluu in the Gluu Server.

 Learn [how to use](https://super.gluu.org/docs) the Super Gluu mobile application.